epfl-ada/ada-2021-project-wranglingguys/README.md

 Topic Extraction: we follow the approach of Top2Vec.
 So we use UMAP for dimensionality reduction of the embedding vectors and HDBSCAN for the final clustering.

-Sentiment Analysis: we use TextBlob to extract the polarity and subjectivity of quotes.
+Sentiment Analysis: we use <a href='https://github.com/cjhutto/vaderSentiment'>VADER</a> to extract the polarity of quotes.

 ## Proposed timeline

 ### First week: finalize the working tools
-During this week, we will improve and finalize our working tools.
+During this week, we improve the project datails with the feedback from milestone 2 and finalize our working tools.

 In particular, we will improve the clustering results and the vector representation of quotes (Andreas and Giovanni).<br>
 Also, we will improve the results of sentiment analysis (Simon).<br>